 4 Reasons College Athletes Should Not Be Paid

-1. Athletes Are Already On Scholarship
+1. They Are Already on Scholarship

 This might be the biggest argument made for not paying players: They are already getting paid!
 When a player receives an athletic scholarship, he/she already has tuition, on-campus housing, dining hall meals, travel expenses (for away games/competitions), and medical expenses paid for.
 All of those things combined amount to at least $20,000 every year.
 Why should they get more money on top of that?

-2. Players Are Getting National Exposure
+2. They Are Getting National Exposure

 Almost all of the games that are played in the bigger conferences are broadcast on national or regional television.
 If the game isn't on television, it is likely on the radio.
 With every game being broadcast one way or another, these athletes are getting free exposure to help them possibly get drafted and play in the NFL or NBA, where they will (and should) get paid.

-3. The Athletes Are Not Professionals
+3. They Are Not Professionals

 To go along with the end of that last point, these college players are not professionals.
 They are amateurs playing a game.
 They can wait a couple of years until they become professionals to make hundreds of thousands or even millions of dollars.